techotron/k8s-cluster/README.md

 **Note:** This will attempt to create a certificate for the KubernetesDNS name.
 The validation method in the CFN template is `DNS` so you'll need to go to the ACM and create the necessary DNS records before the CFN stack finishes

+### Deploy HA Cluster

+This will deploy a K8s cluster with master nodes in HA

+`./k8s-deploy.sh create ha`

+or

+`./k8s-deploy.sh update ha`

 Run the `./k8s-setup.sh` to setup the cluster with the ops namespace and install helm/tiller.

 ### Route53 Notes